cristeab/EvidentaFiscala/README.md

 # FiscalRecords

-Application used to keep fiscal records in CSV files written in Qt/QML.
+Application used to keep fiscal records in CSV files.
-The only supported language is Romanian.
+Supported languages: Romanian, English, French.
 This is work in progress.

 # External dependences:

-- Qt v6.4
+- Qt v6.7

 - cmake v3.18